winduum/winduum-docs/docs/docs/layout/defaults.md

 ## Tailwind

 Applies `--tw-content` to all pseudo-elements and zero border to all elements or pseudo-elements.

+##  Pointer

+Default `cursor: pointer` for buttons, checkboxes, radios and `.interactive` class which are not disabled.

 ## Svg
 Set the default size of an SVG as a small square if neither width nor height is specified.